 Rob & Kim, Season 10.
 In Madagascar, Rob started talking about how all the locals' brains were less developed bcause they got less protein.
 Also, their passive-aggressive usage of the word, "babe" (see Most Annoying Sound), and their inability to do anything without yelling at each other was bad enough, but then they had to go be the most hated team in what is generally considered the second most hated Final 3 in Race history.

 Eric & Danielle, Season 11.
 Not only had they not raced together in Season 9, but they had been dating less than a year when they were foisted upon the fans as a Romantic Plot Tumor for All-Stars.
 They were even chosen from Season 9 over BJ & Tyler, who at that point were probably the most popular team to ever run the race.
-They became that season's fighting couple, somehow won over the far more popular Dustin & Kandice... and Danny & Oswald, and Charla & Mirna, and Uchenna & Joyce (pretty much every team except Rob & Amber).
+They became that season's fighting couple, somehow won over several far more popular teams (which was pretty much every team except Rob & Amber).
 Then, to cap it all off, they promptly broke up after the season was over.
-Eric at least had some justification for being on All-Stars with the highest finishing average of any team at the time of his original season and fans who enjoyed his homoerotic relationship with Jeremy, but Danielle finished 8th and was regarded as a weak cannon fodder racer.

 Dan & Sam, Season 15.
 They could not stop fighting, ever.

 Brent & Caite, Season 16.
 "Shut Up!!"
 "You Shut Up!!!"
 "I hate those mean lesbians."
 Repeat ad nauseaum.
 It's quite telling that most of their storyline revolved around Carol & Brandy, and how much Caite hated them.